YanjieHe/Cygnus_Interpreter/README.md

 		mydict = dict({'John',21},{'Marry',27})
 ## Control Statement
 The grammar of the control statement is referred to Lua, Python and Pascal.
-The syntax of Cygnus is as followings:
+Every structure here needs an 'end' for closure.
 ### If
 	In Cygnus, there are two types of decision structure.
 	One is 'If-Then', and another is 'If-Then-Else'.
 	There is no 'elseif' or 'elif' in Cygnus.
-	The decision structure needs an 'end' for closure.
 	Example 5:
 		if a > b then
 			print(a)
 		end

 		if a > b then
 			print(a)
 		else